open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

       }
     }

 ##### Figure 22.
-A typical candidateAssistants event
+A typical proposeAssistant event

-The _candidateAssistants_ event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
-This will usually be in response to a _findAssistant_ event.
+The _proposeAssistant_ event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
+This will usually be in response to a _findAssistant_ event but can also be used to make a delegation suggestion in response to an _utterance_.

 Once an agent receives a _findAssistant_ event it can do a combination of the following:

 - Recommend one or more agents (including itself) to service this request.
 - Recommend one or more agents to help find who can service this request.

-In order to support this the _candidateAssistants_ event has two mandatory parameters:
+In order to support this the _proposeAssistant_ event has two mandatory parameters:

 - _servicingManifests_ - A list of agents that can service this request.
 - _discoveryManifests_ - A list of agents that can recommend other agents to service this request.

+It is the responsibility of the receiver of this event choose one (or none) of the proposed agents and to issue an _invite_ to that agent.
+This will typically be accompanied by the same _whisper_ event.

+If an agent receives an _utterance_ event that it does not feel capable of servicing, it can also return a _proposeAssistant_ event.

+The optional _to_ can be used to indicate a specific agent to which the proposal is addressed.
+Otherwise any recipient should consider the proposal addressed to themselves.

 Each list item in the recommendation is the manifest format as specified in [4] with two notable exceptions:

 1. It is permissible to return only a subset of the manifest.
-The only mandatory manifest items are:
+The only mandatory manifest items is:
-  - _identification_/_serviceEndpoint_ - The service endpoint of the assistant. (mandatory)
+  - _identification_/_serviceEndpoint_ - The service endpoint of the assistant.
-  - _identification_/_synopsis_ - A brief synopsis of the capabilities of this endpoint. (optional)
+  - _identification_/_synopsis_ - A brief synopsis of the capabilities of this endpoint.

 2. The manifest object can contain one additional optional key that is not present in the manifest specification:
   - _score_ - A recommendation score between 0 and 100